 top of page

-The client has had a mastectomy.
-She has been through breast reconstruction.
-She has healed.
-And now she sits across from you with tissue that looks nothing like what either of you expected — discolored, irregular, with areas of skin that healed with the pale, mottled, sometimes darkened presentation that follows tissue necrosis during the healing process.
+There’s a category of areola restoration that leaves many paramedical tattoo artists feeling overwhelmed.
+Imagine this: a client has undergone a mastectomy, gone through breast reconstruction, and healed.
+Now, she sits across from you with tissue that looks nothing like what either of you expected — discolored, irregular, and marred by the pale, mottled, or sometimes darkened appearance that follows tissue necrosis during the healing process.

-At the International Institute of Medical Tattoo Science and Artistry in St. Petersburg, Florida, necrosis repair areola tattooing is part of what Bianca Cypser teaches — because it is part of what she treats at her active clinical practice, Imagine You New, every week.
-This article is for the artists, nurses, estheticians, and medical providers who want to understand this specialty — and for the clients who have been through necrosis and are wondering whether restoration is still possible for them.
+At the International Institute of Medical Tattoo Science and Artistry in St. Petersburg, Florida, necrosis repair areola tattooing is part of what Bianca Cypser teaches.
+This is also what she treats at her active clinical practice, Imagine You New, every week.
+This article is for artists, nurses, estheticians, and medical providers who want to understand this specialty — and for clients who have experienced necrosis and are wondering if restoration is still possible for them.

 What Is Tissue Necrosis in Breast Reconstruction?

-To understand necrosis repair areola tattooing, you first need to understand what necrosis is and why it happens in the context of breast reconstruction following mastectomy.
+To truly grasp necrosis repair areola tattooing, we first need to understand what necrosis is and why it occurs in breast reconstruction after a mastectomy.

 Tissue necrosis is the death of skin or tissue cells due to insufficient blood supply.
-In the context of breast reconstruction, necrosis can occur when the blood supply to the reconstructed breast tissue, the skin flap, or the newly repositioned tissue is compromised during or after surgery.
-When cells do not receive adequate oxygen and nutrients through the bloodstream, they begin to die.
+In breast reconstruction, necrosis can happen when the blood supply to the reconstructed breast tissue, the skin flap, or the newly repositioned tissue is compromised during or after surgery.
+When cells don’t receive enough oxygen and nutrients through the bloodstream, they begin to die.

-Necrosis in breast reconstruction is more common than most patients are told before their surgery.
-The incidence varies depending on the type of reconstruction — implant-based versus flap-based — the patient's overall health, smoking history, diabetes, prior radiation, and a range of other factors.
-Studies suggest that partial flap necrosis occurs in a meaningful percentage of breast reconstruction cases, and even partial necrosis can result in significant changes to the appearance of the reconstructed breast and the surrounding skin.
+Unfortunately, necrosis in breast reconstruction is more common than most patients realize before their surgery.
+The incidence varies depending on the type of reconstruction — whether it’s implant-based or flap-based — as well as the patient’s overall health, smoking history, diabetes, prior radiation, and other factors.
+Studies suggest that partial flap necrosis occurs in a significant percentage of breast reconstruction cases.
+Even partial necrosis can lead to noticeable changes in the appearance of the reconstructed breast and surrounding skin.

-When necrosis occurs at or near the areola complex — either the reconstructed nipple, the areola area, or the surrounding skin — the healing results can be profound.
-The skin may heal with irregular pigmentation, with areas of hypopigmentation where color has been lost, with areas of hyperpigmentation or darkening where the skin healed with excess pigment, or with a mottled, uneven texture and color that looks very different from the surrounding breast skin.
+When necrosis happens at or near the areola complex — whether it’s the reconstructed nipple, the areola area, or the surrounding skin — the healing results can be profound.
+The skin may heal with irregular pigmentation, areas of hypopigmentation where color has been lost, hyperpigmentation where the skin healed with excess pigment, or a mottled, uneven texture and color that looks very different from the surrounding breast skin.

-For a woman who has already been through the physical and emotional journey of breast cancer, mastectomy, and reconstruction — discovering that necrosis has left her with an areola area that looks irregular or damaged can feel devastating.
-She has come this far.
-She deserves restoration.
+For a woman who has already faced the physical and emotional journey of breast cancer, mastectomy, and reconstruction, discovering that necrosis has left her with an irregular or damaged areola area can feel devastating.
+She has come this far, and she deserves restoration!

-Necrosis repair areola tattooing is one of the most powerful tools available for restoring the appearance of the areola complex after necrosis — and it is one that very few artists in the United States are trained to provide.
+Necrosis repair areola tattooing is one of the most powerful tools available for restoring the appearance of the areola complex after necrosis — and it’s a service that very few artists in the United States are trained to provide.

 Why Necrosis Cases Are Different From Standard Areola Tattooing

-Standard 3D areola tattooing — creating the illusion of a three-dimensional areola and nipple on a flat surface following mastectomy — is already a demanding specialty.
-It requires mastery of shading technique, color theory, pigment science, and the specific way skin heals following breast reconstruction.
+Standard 3D areola tattooing — which creates the illusion of a three-dimensional areola and nipple on a flat surface after mastectomy — is already a demanding specialty.
+It requires mastery of shading techniques, color theory, pigment science, and an understanding of how skin heals following breast reconstruction.

-Necrosis repair areola tattooing takes all of those demands and multiplies them significantly.
+Necrosis repair areola tattooing takes all of those demands and amplifies them significantly!

 The Tissue Is More Complex

 Skin that has experienced necrosis heals differently from normal post-surgical skin.
 The cellular structure of necrotic tissue is altered.
-The skin may be thinner in some areas, thicker or more fibrotic in others.
-The surface texture may be irregular.
-The way pigment is accepted and retained by this tissue is fundamentally different from how it behaves in healthy post-surgical skin — and it can be dramatically different from one area of the same client's skin to another within the same case.
+The skin may be thinner in some areas, thicker or more fibrotic in others, and the surface texture may be irregular.
+The way pigment is accepted and retained by this tissue is fundamentally different from how it behaves in healthy post-surgical skin — and it can vary dramatically from one area of the same client’s skin to another.

 The Color Work Is More Demanding

-Standard areola tattooing requires building a convincing 3D illusion on a flat surface.
-The color work involves creating highlight and shadow to simulate dimension, matching the areola color to the client's natural skin undertone, and blending edges naturally into the surrounding breast skin.
+Standard areola tattooing requires creating a convincing 3D illusion on a flat surface.
+The color work involves crafting highlights and shadows to simulate dimension, matching the areola color to the client’s natural skin undertone, and blending edges naturally into the surrounding breast skin.

-Necrosis repair areola tattooing requires all of that — plus the additional challenge of working across a canvas that is itself uneven in color.
-Areas of hypopigmentation need color added.
-Areas of hyperpigmentation may need color neutralized or worked around.
+Necrosis repair areola tattooing requires all of that — plus the additional challenge of working across a canvas that is uneven in color.
+Areas of hypopigmentation need color added, while areas of hyperpigmentation may need color neutralized or worked around.
 The artist must simultaneously create the illusion of a natural areola while managing the underlying color irregularities left by the healing process.

-This requires a sophisticated understanding of color correction — how to neutralize unwanted tones before building natural color on top, how to balance a composition when the underlying tissue is not a neutral starting point, and how to create results that look natural across all of these variables simultaneously.
+This demands a sophisticated understanding of color correction — knowing how to neutralize unwanted tones before building natural color on top, how to balance a composition when the underlying tissue isn’t a neutral starting point, and how to create results that look natural across all these variables simultaneously.

 Case Assessment Is Critical